 Telephone numbers.
 We will collect contact telephone numbers for you which will be used to contact you about your care.
 We will use any mobile telephone number that you provide us to send a text message reminder of a forthcoming appointment.

-If you do not wish for your mobile number to be used in this way, please contact the Information Governance Department on the telephone number listed above.
+If you do not wish for your mobile number to be used in this way, please contact the Information Governance Department.

 Next of kin / emergency contact.
 We collect details of your next of kin as a person you would like to be contacted in an emergency.
 The person you name as a next of kin has no legal right to any confidential information held by us about you or to make any decisions about your care.
 An individual who wishes to make a decision about your care must obtain the appropriate legal Power of Attorney.
 If a patient dies in the hospital, we will contact the patient’s relatives and/or the named next of kin to provide information on the bereavement services managed by the Trust such as a bereavement meeting with an Emergency Department consultant or the annual memorial service.
 If a named next of kin or patient’s relative does not wish to be contacted in this way, they should inform the member of staff involved with the care of their relative.